adrienharnay/ssr-starter-pack/README.md

-# You might (not) need a SSR framework
+# You might (not) need a Server Side Rendering framework

 > TL;DR: a repository is all set up for you right [here](https://github.com/Zephir77167/ssr-starter-pack)

 At my daily job at [brigad.co](https://brigad.co), we have been using React, React-router and Webpack for quite some time.
-When the need to have better SEO and to deliver content faster arose, the choice to integrate Server Side Rendering came as obvious.
+Came a time when we needed to improve our SEO, so we could rank higher in search engines; and Server Side Rendering came as an obvious choice.
 So I started playing around with the most popular frameworks.
 To name two:

 - [Gatsby](https://www.gatsbyjs.org/)
 - [Next](https://learnnextjs.com/)

-Now, if you are starting a new project, or have a medium-sized one, or even are eager to do some refactoring on your project architecture and configuration, I would definitely recommend you try the two frameworks and pick the one you most like.
-Just like most people would use [create-react-app](https://github.com/facebookincubator/create-react-app) to start a client-side project, they are great for starting something quickly.
-Plus both these project have an awesome community behing them, and arguably more features than this _starter_ pack offers.
+If you are starting a new project, or love the warm embrace of a framework which decides some things for you and lets you focus on delivering, I would definitely recommend you try the two frameworks and pick the one you most like.
+Just like most people would use [create-react-app](https://github.com/facebookincubator/create-react-app) to start a client side project, they are great to start something quickly.
+Plus both of these project have an awesome community around them, and arguably more features than this _starter_ pack offers.

-However, after we've tried the two, we felt like the restrictions would led to too much refactoring, and decided to try implementing our own solution, using (almost) only Webpack.
+However, after trying the two for a week or so, I felt like the restrictions which come with this kind of tools would led to too much refactoring, and did not really want to lock ourselves into a framework.
+So I went and implemented my own solution, using (almost) only Webpack.

+_Disclaimer:_ if I were to start a small project today, I would definitely start with Gatsby or Next.
+This post intention is really not to bash any framework, but rather to share my experience while trying to implement my own solution.

 ## What is Server Side Rendering?

-First, let's start with what is Client Side Rendering: your srver sends your client an HTML page, with an empty body and a script tag which will load your React bundle.
-The client's browser will parse the React code, build the DOM and inject it in the HTML.
+First, let's start with what is Client Side Rendering: your server sends an HTML page to your client, with an empty body and a script tag which will load your React bundle.
+The client's browser will parse the React code, build the DOM and inject it in the DOM.
-_Based on their network and CPU, the client could wait ages to see meaningful content._
+_Based on their network and CPU, the client could wait ages to see any content._

-With Server Side Rendering, your bundle is first converted to HTML on the server, and the actual content is sent to the client.
-Then, the client's browser will do the same job as before, and check that the output from your bundle is the same as the DOM the server just sent.
+With Server Side Rendering, your bundle is first converted to HTML on the server, which is directly sent to the client.
+Then, the client's browser will do the same job as before, and check that the output from your bundle is the same as the DOM the server just sent (it always should be).
 _The client sees the content instantly, instead of having to wait for the Javascript to be parsed._

+Server Side Rendering improves loading times, but also search engine ranking, as it will be easier for, say, Google, to crawl your site.
+Note thatGoogle should be able to crawl sites build with React by now, but for some reason it was seeing our site as a blank page before we introduced Server Side Rendering.

 ## Requirements